arl/tmux-gitbar/README.md

 # Troubleshooting

-- **tmux-gitbar doesn't show up entirely, or doesn't show up at all**; it may simply be hidden because there isn't enough remaining space on the status bar.
+## tmux-gitbar doesn't show up entirely...

-Try to increase the length of tmux status bar (left or or right) and/or remove some information from the tmux status bar.
-By default tmux-gitbar shows on the right, just replace by `left` if that is your case:
+It may simply be hidden because there isn't enough remaining space on the status bar.
+Try to increase the length of tmux status bar (left or or right) and/or remove some information from the tmux status bar (in `tmux.conf`):

 ```bash
 # increase space on right status bar